 This means that for example if you received £20,000 from the company for a year the benefit in kind would be £650.

 You would pay tax on £650 at the basic or higher rate as appropriate and the company would be liable for Class 1A NIC at 13.8% of £650 = £89.70.

 If you want to eliminate the benefit in kind you would have to pay £650 to the company.

 Extra tax charges

-Regardless of whether the directors loan is below or above £10,000, all loans that are outstanding at the end of the accounting year have to be reported on the company tax return and if they have not been repaid by the date that the corporation tax is due incur an additional tax charge of 25% of loan.
-The tax is repaid to the company when the loan is repaid.
+Regardless of whether the director’s loan is below or above £10,000, all loans that are outstanding at the end of the accounting year have to be reported on the company tax return and if they have not been repaid by the date that the corporation tax is due incur an additional tax charge of 32.5% of loan.

 Writing off a loan